Compare

 The reason is simple: vidIQ felt easier to use, clearer on the free plan, and more helpful for idea generation.
 It gave me limited credits to test the workflow before paying.
 That made it easier to understand the product’s value.

-TubeBuddy still looks useful, especially for creators who want a more structured optimization toolkit.
+TubeBuddy still looks useful, especially for creators who want a more structured optimization toolkit or are budget-conscious and ready to pay.
+The Pro plan at 9/month(4.50/month for channels under 1,000 subscribers) is strong value.
 But based on my testing, vidIQ felt like the better first step for a small creator who wants to explore ideas, test optimization, and understand the tool before committing.

 TubeBuddy and vidIQ are not the same kind of experience.

-For HMQUIZ-style creators, I would start with vidIQ first.
-Then, once the channel workflow becomes more structured and optimization becomes a bigger need, TubeBuddy may still be worth testing as a second tool.
+For small creators still in early growth, I would start with vidIQ first.
+Then, once the channel workflow becomes more structured and optimization becomes a bigger need, TubeBuddy may still be worth testing — especially at the Pro tier price.

 My practical verdict: